ParkinsonLab/DETECT-v2/DETECT enzyme annotation tool/README.md

 ==Instructions for running DETECTv2==

-Please note that the scripts and the databases required for running DETECTv2 can be downloaded from http://compsysbio.org/projects/DETECTv2/
+Please note that the scripts and the (complete) databases required for running DETECTv2 can be downloaded from http://compsysbio.org/projects/DETECTv2/

 This folder has a sample script and fasta file that can be used to run DETECT.